biddster/etuovi/README.md

 This scanner uses the [Evilscan](https://github.com/eviltik/evilscan) module and is provided for situations where installing nmap is not possible.

-The `options` property can be omitted and a default the port scan will be performed for the top [1000 ports](http://www.nullsec.us/top-1-000-tcp-and-udp-ports-nmap-default/) as per nmap.
+The `ports` property can be omitted and a default the port scan will be performed for the top [1000 ports](http://www.nullsec.us/top-1-000-tcp-and-udp-ports-nmap-default/) as per nmap.

 ```
 ...